-Marketing departments often use key metrics and that can be highly relevant for their sales team.
+Marketing departments often use key metrics that can be highly relevant for their sales team.
 Unfortunately, the sales team are often not trained on how to use this information, meaning that valuable content isn't being used by the sales team.
-When it is, it isn't used in the way it was designed to.
+When it is, it isn't used in the way it was designed to be.
 It's like the marketing department creating multiple levels of content for leads to access throughout their sales journey and sales person unaware that their company actually has a sales funnel.

 Why is There a Problem With Aligning Sales and Marketing?

 Film director Martin Scorsese understood this in his biopic The Wolf of Wall Street.
-Jordan Belfort hands his friend a pen and says "sell me this pen".
+Jordan Belfort hands his friend a pen and says "Sell me this pen".
 His friend takes the pen and says, 'OK, now right this down..." leaving Belfort to retort, "I don't have a pen!"

 In reality, people will always buy what they perceive to be of value to them.